Score Status

 How well are we doing?

-Notable laggards who have strides to make on planning include Nigeria, Turkey and Brazil - with relativly mediocre planning by Australia, USA, and Spain somewhat disappointing.
-Across the board, delivery and implementation of the new wave of green economy plans and targets the crucial next step for governments
+Notable laggards who have strides to make on planning include Trinidad & Tobago, Botswana, Turkey, Serbia, Argentina and Brazil - with relatively mediocre planning by Australia, Italy, USA, and Spain which is somewhat disappointing.
+And trailing the pack as it stands are Saudi Arabia and Peru - yet to produce a plan at all.
+Across the board, as we look ahead, delivery and implementation of this new wave of green economy plans and targets will be the crucial next step for governments.

 We can create a world with clean air and water, unlimited energy and fish stocks that will sustain us well into the future.
 But to do that, we need a plan.